-(c) Non-Profit Entity: If the entity operating the Charter School meets the definition of a Non-Profit Entity, the project will receive 20 preference points.
+- (c) Non-Profit Entity: If the entity operating the Charter School meets the definition of a Non-Profit Entity, the project will receive 40 preference points. - (d) Existing Facilities: If the project proposes to rehabilitate existing facilities, the project will receive 40 preference points.